 Front Row: Justin Schneider, Aaron Lofy, Tim Goodearle

 Back Row: Coach Scott Poole, Alex Hisbet, Josh Krueger, Nolan Jensen, Matt Erickson, Matt Parrent, Coach Russ Thull

 The UW-Washington County Men's Basketball team season began October 21st.
 See the schedule for information on our next game.

 The team competes in the Wisconsin Collegiate Conference with games through January.
 Championship games are held during the middle of February.
 Opponents include other UW Colleges (Baraboo, Fond du Lac, Fox Valley, Manitowoc, Marathon, Marinette, Richland, Rock County, Sheboygan and Waukesha) as well as non-conference games with technical colleges, such as Fox Valley Tech and others.

-Men's Basketball practice is held Monday through Friday from 4:30pm to 6:30pm in the gymnasium.
-Open gym is held every Tuesday and Thursday from 5:30pm -7:30pm.
-Please contact Coach Thull if you are interested for more information.
+Men's Basketball practice is held Monday through Friday from 3:30pm to 5:30pm in the gymnasium.

 Interested in playing Wildcat's Basketball?
 Fill out the Athletics Interest Form